 Man on trial in beheading plot: I was living in a ‘fantasy’

-BOSTON (AP) — A man accused of participating in a plot to behead conservative blogger Pamela Geller said Wednesday that he was living in a “fantasy” world and never wanted to hurt anyone.
+BOSTON (AP) — A Massachusetts man on trial for participating in a plot to behead conservative blogger Pamela Geller said Wednesday that he was living in a “fantasy” world and never wanted to hurt anyone.

 David Wright admitted sharing Islamic State propaganda online and discussing an attack against Geller.
 But he insisted he didn’t actually support the terror group and that his conversations about violence were just “trash talk” fueled by a desperate desire for attention.

 “I said a lot of fantastical things about what I intended, where I wanted to go and where I wanted to travel, and it was never real,” said Wright, who was wearing a plaid shirt and black sweater vest when he took the stand in the Boston’s federal courthouse.
 “It was fantasy,” he said.

 Wright, 28, is charged with obstruction of justice, conspiring to provide material support to a designated foreign terrorist organization and conspiring to commit acts of terrorism transcending national boundaries.
 He could face up to life in prison if convicted.

 Prosecutors say Wright, his uncle and a third man agreed to kill Geller after she planned a Prophet Muhammad cartoon contest in Texas in 2015.
 During the contest, two other men opened fire outside and wounded a security guard before they were killed in a shootout with law enforcement assigned to guard the event.
 The beheading plot against Geller was never carried out.

 Days later, Wright’s uncle, Ussamah Rahim, told Wright in a phone call that he couldn’t wait to attack Geller and decided instead to go after “those boys in blue.”
 Hours later, Rahim was approached by officers in a Boston parking lot and was fatally shot after he pulled out a knife and moved toward them, officials say.